 Solidarity has always been at the heart of Latina and Chicana liberation movements.
 Its thread binds the spirit of our community’s diversity, uniting us in pursuit of a democracy where all individuals and their families can lead safe, healthy, self-determined lives.
 This collective power lies in our ability to make our voices heard, especially in critical times.

 In a post-Dobbs reality, protecting access to abortion is not a matter of choice: It’s essential to the health and well-being of our communities.
-Latinas are disproportionately impacted by restrictive abortion legislation, and as we approach the 2024 ballots, our coalition grows, transcending state lines.
+Latinas are disproportionately impacted by restrictive abortion legislation, and in the wake of a second Trump administration, our coalition grows, transcending state lines.
 This is a proactive stance for our rights and freedoms.

 Consider Florida, where the impact of a six-week abortion ban—among the most restrictive in the nation—has been framed using statistics on its effect on Latinas in particular.
-Of course, this law has far-reaching consequences for many populations, and as Floridians prepare for a November ballot measure that requires 60 percent of the vote to overturn it, the urgency to action is palpable.
+Of course, this law has far-reaching consequences for many populations.
+Floridians were tasked to consider a pro-abortion ballot measure in November that required 60 percent of the vote (rather than just a simple majority); the state fell just 3 percent short of the 60 percent threshold required.

-Meanwhile, in Colorado, where my work is focused, voters have an opportunity to advance reproductive rights by enshrining access to abortion into the state Constitution and repealing the state’s funding ban that disproportionately harms marginalized communities.
+Meanwhile, in Colorado, where my work is focused, 2024 voters took the opportunity to advance reproductive rights by enshrining access to abortion into the state Constitution and repealing the state’s funding ban that disproportionately harms marginalized communities.

 Since the repeal of Roe, the burdens of abortion bans fall heavily on people of color, particularly young people and immigrants.
 Access to abortion care does not just affect those who seek it—it reverberates through the families and communities that have historically faced systemic barriers to healthcare.
 The conversation around abortion care is a family affair, involving open dialogue and understanding.